 - First generation, first-year student status

-- Intending to pursue an internship away from Ithaca and/or their hometown
+- Intending to pursue a summer experience away from Ithaca and/or their hometown

-- Intending to pursue an internship that is unfunded or underfunded
+- Intending to pursue a summer experience that is unpaid or minimally paid

 Apply for PIP

 You can expect the following short answer questions in the application: